Extending the Feynman variational principle and analytical methods to lattice polarons: Conclusions

 For polarons with Rashba spin--orbit coupling, we have shown that the reduced Feynman variational approach remains rigorously justified and yields ground-state energies in good agreement with numerically exact calculations.
 The method correctly captures the effective reduction of the electron--phonon coupling induced by spin--orbit interaction and reproduces the continuous crossover between weak and strong coupling as functions of both the electron--phonon and spin--orbit coupling strengths.
 Comparison with Diagrammatic Monte Carlo data confirms the quantitative reliability of the approach, particularly in the adiabatic and strong-coupling regimes, where competing analytic methods become less controlled.
 The extension of the analytical framework to polarons with Rashba-type spin-orbit coupling provides a stringent test of the methods in the presence of nontrivial band topology and complex matrix Hamiltonians, confirming their robustness beyond single-band models.

 Beyond its quantitative success, the present formulation of the Feynman variational method has a broader methodological significance.
 It provides a consistent and flexible framework for treating polarons in arbitrary lattice bands, independent of the specific form of the electron--phonon interaction or phonon dispersion.
-The approach can be straightforwardly extended to finite temperatures, to multiband systems, and to more general forms of spin--orbit coupling.
-It also opens the way to controlled treatments of nonlinear electron--phonon interactions and to calculations of dynamical response functions, such as the polaron optical conductivity, in direct analogy with earlier continuum studies.
+The approach can be straightforwardly extended to multiband systems, and to more general forms of spin--orbit coupling.
+It also opens the way to controlled treatments of nonlinear electron--phonon interactions.

 In summary, the results presented here demonstrate that the Feynman variational principle, when properly reformulated, remains one of the most powerful and versatile analytic tools for the polaron problem.
 Its extension to nonparabolic, finite-width conduction bands closes an important conceptual gap between continuum and lattice polaron theories and provides a unified analytic description that is competitive with state-of-the-art numerical methods across a wide range of physically relevant regimes.